finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
     String successMode = "Partial"; // String | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial.
     Map<String, TransactionRequest> requestBody = new HashMap(); // Map<String, TransactionRequest> | The payload describing the transactions to be created or updated.
-    Boolean preserveProperties = false; // Boolean | If set to true, only the properties provided will be updated, if not specified or set to false, the entire property set will be overwritten by the provided properties. try {
+    Boolean preserveProperties = true; // Boolean | If set to false, the entire property set will be overwritten by the provided properties.
+If not specified or set to true, only the properties provided will be updated. try {
       BatchUpsertPortfolioTransactionsResponse result = apiInstance.batchUpsertTransactions(scope, code, successMode, requestBody)
             .preserveProperties(preserveProperties)